-In most cases, eye floaters are visible to an eye doctor during a routine eye examination.
+In most cases, eye floaters are visible to an eye doctor during a routine dilated eye examination.
 To diagnose eye floaters, your eye doctor will thoroughly go over your medical history and ask you to describe the appearance of your eye floaters, including the size, shape, and frequency of them.
-Looking through your dilated pupils, your eye doctor will examine the vitreous fluid and retina using a combination of microscope lenses and a head loupe.
-Your eye doctor will also inspect your eyes to ensure that there are no retinal tears or damage.
-Whatever condition is causing the floaters, it will be diagnosed and treated.
+Looking through your dilated pupils, your eye doctor will examine the vitreous fluid and retina using a combination of lenses and a head loupe.
+Your eye doctor will inspect your eyes to ensure that there are no retinal tears or damage.
+Whatever condition is causing the floaters, it will be diagnosed.

 Eye Floaters Treatment

 While eye floaters are usually harmless, it is a good idea to have an eye exam to ensure that there is not a disease causing them.
 There is no treatment for floaters unless they are caused by a retinal hole, tear, or detachment.
 In the event that the floaters were caused by a detachment or other retinal disease, laser surgery to treat the underlying problem may be necessary.